hervelao/bakery-products/models/train/template/about.md

 ## predict on gcp

-makefile task TODO but the code is here
+makefile task TODO but the code is ok